 - 1. The procedure shall be completed by an RN who is competent in performing the site care and dressing changes.
 Where appropriate, and with a specific physician's order, the caregiver may be instructed to perform this procedure. - 2.
-This type of dressing is normally used on a well healed exit site without drainage. - 3.
 This is a sterile procedure which requires the use of sterile gloves.
 It is strongly recommended that the nurse and the patient wear a mask during the procedure.
-If the patient is unable to do so, they should be instructed to turn their head away from the catheter exit site. - 4.
-The transparent dressing shall be changed every 7 days or sooner if the integrity is compromised. - 5.
-Formulations containing a combination of alcohol (ethyl or isopropyl) and either chlorhexidine gluconate or povidone-iodine are preferred for skin disinfection. - 6.
-The use of chlorhexidine gluconate in infants weighing less than 1000 grams has been associated with contact dermatitis and should be used with caution in this population. - 7.
+If the patient is unable to do so, they should be instructed to turn their head away from the catheter exit site. - 3.
+The gauze dressing shall be changed every 48 hours or sooner if the integrity is compromised. - 4.
+Tape or a transparent dressing may be applied over the gauze surface securing all edges. - 5.
+A gauze dress may be preferable: - a.
+When there are sutures or Steri-Strips® securing the catheter - b.
+If there is drainage or erythema at the site - c.
+If the patient is sensitive to transparent dressings - d.
+For patients that are diaphoretic or have oily skin - 6.
+Formulations containing a combination of alcohol (ethyl or isopropyl) and either chlorhexidine gluconate or povidone-iodine are preferred for skin disinfection. - 7.
+The use of chlorhexidine gluconate in infants weighing less than 1000 grams has been associated with contact dermatitis and should be used with caution in this population. - 8.
 For neonates, isopropyl alcohol or products containing isopropyl alcohol are not recommended for access site preparation.
 Povidone-iodine or chlorhexidine gluconate solution is recommended but requires complete removal, after the preparatory procedure, with sterile water or sterile 0.9% sodium chloride to prevent product absorption.